Christian M. 7 min read

 - Disabling unused routers and services without firmware updates.

-DDoS While all technologies are vulnerable, ADSL-hosted services have low bandwidth, making them easier to overhwhelm.- Upgrade to a higher bandwidth connection.
+DDoS While all technologies are vulnerable, ADSL-hosted services have low bandwidth, making them easier to overhwhelm.- Upgrade to a higher bandwidth connection using our business broadband comparison service.

-FTTC broadband is a part-copper wire, part-fibre optic connection (also known as SoGEA broadband) that leverages the ubiquity of telephony cables with the speed of fibre.
-It remains relevant in underserved areas like rural zones where full fibre (FTTP) may remain unavailable.
+It leverages the ubiquity of telephony cables for access with the speed of fibre.
+It remains relevant in underserved areas like rural areas where full fibre (FTTP) still remains unavailable.

-FTTC inherits many of the vulnerabilities of ADSL because the section between the premises and the street cabinet is still covered in copper wires and has new ones related to the telephony-fibre intersection:
+This type of fibre optic business broadband inherits many of the vulnerabilities of ADSL because the section between the premises and the street cabinet is still covered by copper wires and has new ones related to the telephony-fibre intersection:

 WeaknessDescriptionSecurity Considerations